Flooding in our city is caused by three sources:

 If you have any questions regarding flood plan areas or other flood-related issues in Novi please contact the Community Development Department at 248-347-0423

-To receive assistance with flooding or drainage problems please contact the Department of Public Services at 248-735-5640.
+To receive assistance with flooding or drainage problems please contact the Department of Public Works at 248-735-5640.

 Additional resources available as follows: